c-marc/yuka/README.md

 - collection are stored in `AsyncStorage`
 - show the relevant list of products
 - timestamps are specific to each collection and processed and displayed based on current time
-- screens are revalidated each time they get focus
+- these screens are revalidated each time they get focus (history can be mutated in the camera screen, favorites can be mutated in the product screen...)

 Product:

 - shows details
 - favorite status can be toggled from the header
-- favorite status and toggling are isolated from the rest of the data and does not require rerendering
+- favorite status and toggling are isolated from the rest of the states and does not trigger rerendering and refetching
-- uses optimistic rendering (change is instantaneously displayed while the mutation is posted to the backend; would it fail, next rendering would show the truth)
+- toggling uses optimistic rendering pattern (change is instantaneously displayed while the mutation is posted to the backend; would it fail, next rendering would show the truth)

 Account details: